Muhammad-Shaharyar-0/TP-Shooter/README.md

 ## Overview

-TP-Shooter is a third-person shooter game developed using Unreal Engine 4.
+A third-person shooter game developed using Unreal Engine 4.
 This project demonstrates the implementation of core gameplay mechanics in a 3D environment, focusing on character movement, combat, and AI behavior.

 ## Features